Branthwaite

-Branthwaite is a hamlet in the borough of Allerdale, Cumbria, England.
+Branthwaite is a hamlet in Cumbria, England.
 The hamlet is approximately 5 mi from Workington and 7 mi from Cockermouth.
 It is located just outside the Lake District National Park.
 In 1870-72 the township had a population of 281.

 Amenities

 Branthwaite has few amenities, there is one public house, The Wild Duck.
 The River Marron runs through Branthwaite.
 There is a former trout farm.
 There is also a former mill, which is now home to the local motor engineering business.

 Branthwaite Hall is an old peel tower that is in between Branthwaite and Dean.

 Governance

-Branthwaite is in the parliamentary constituency of Copeland, Trudy Harrison is the Member of Parliament.
+Branthwaite is in the parliamentary constituency of Whitehaven and Workington.

-For Local Government purposes it is in the Dalton Ward of Allerdale Borough Council and part of the Cockermouth South Ward of Cumbria County Council.
+For Local Government purposes it is in the Cumberland unitary authority area.

 Branthwaite does not have its own parish council, instead it is part of Dean Parish Council, which also covers villages of Dean, Deanscales, Eaglesfield, Pardshaw and Ullock.